Damn Good Guides

 The most commonly sought after species for nearshore fishing are: 1. speckled trout, 2. tripletail, 3. tarpon, 4. spanish mackerel, and 5. sheepshead.

-The most common fishing techniques in Kiawah River are topwater fishing, sight casting, and light tackle fishing but jigging and fly fishing are popular as well.
+The most common fishing techniques in the Kiawah River are topwater fishing, sight casting, and light tackle fishing but jigging and fly fishing are popular as well.

 How much do Kiawah River nearshore fishing charters cost?